-As at September 30, 2023, the Company has recorded \$2,354,866 in sales tax receivable from the Canadian and value added taxes receivable from the Spanish tax authorities (September 30, 2022: \$1,341,724).
+As at September 30, 2024, the Company has recorded \$936,092 in sales tax receivable and value added taxes receivable from the Canadian and Spanish tax authorities (September 30, 2023: \$2,354,866).
 Any potential reassessment subsequent to the financial statement reporting date could have a material effect on the Company's financial condition and results of operations.